 for Fall Freshman Orientation:

 Check-In for Family will begin at 9:15am inside of the Retama Auditorium, Student Union.
-The program schedule includes information sessions featuring a variety of important topics to aid in your student’s transition to UTSA.
-The orientation program concludes with a Family Mixer from 4-5pm sponsored by the Student Union.
+The program schedule includes information sessions featuring a variety of important topics to assist in your student’s transition to UTSA.
+The orientation program concludes with a Family Mixer sponsored by the Student Union.

 for Fall Transfer, along with both Spring & Summer Orientations: